morissonmaciel/vscode-tsc-compiler/README.md

 ## Release Notes

-* BETA features available are working properly for common scenarios.
+BETA features available are working properly for common scenarios:
-** Single workspace
+* Single workspace
-** Single folder workspace
+* Single folder workspace
-** Single `tsconfig.json` file
+* Single `tsconfig.json` file
-** Multiples `.ts` files
+* Multiples `.ts` files

+### 0.5.5

+Some improvements in file detection:

+* Activation by `*.ts` and `tsconfig.json` file events in workspace
+* Changes in `*.ts` and `tsconfig.json` files fire new builds
+* `tsconfig.json` creation and deletion events updates build mode for workspace
+* Changes in the normal plugin color in status bar (white everytime and changes only when events are ocurring)

+More plataform agnostic with `.exe` (Windows Executable) dependency remotion ~ Thanks to @daslicht!

+### 0.5.2

+Non-obtrusive console messages when compilation succeeded

 ### 0.5.1

 Initial release of vscode-tsc-compiler

-### 0.5.2

-Non-obtrusive console messages when compilation succeeded

-### 0.5.3

-Adjustments in README.md published in Visual Studio Code Extension Gallery.

-### 0.5.5

-Some improvments in file detection:

--- Activation by `*.ts` and `tsconfig.json` file events in workspace

--- Changes in `*.ts` and `tsconfig.json` files fire new builds

--- `tsconfig.json` creation and deletion events updates build mode for workspace

--- Changes in the normal plugin color in status bar (white everytime and changes only when events are ocurring)

 -----------------------------------------------------------------------------------------------------------